 Hi there!
 Until February 2021 all the costs were being funded by the volunteers, and we do not run ads.
 But recently due to the rise in costs it is becoming difficult to cover the costs.
 If everyone reading this would donate just $5, our fundraiser would be over in less than an hour.

 No donation is small, you can make your contributions here. :)

-Discovered in 1924, the ancient (probably Roman era) wine press indicates that the site was indeed a (fruit) garden and may very well have been owned by a wealthy person, adding to the speculation of the site being owned by Joseph of Arimathea.
+Discovered in 1924 in the Garden Tomb complex, the ancient (probably Roman era) wine press indicates that the site was indeed a (fruit) garden and may very well have been owned by a wealthy person, adding to the speculation of the site being owned by Joseph of Arimathea.
 It is located south of the tomb's entrance.

 The upper basin would have been used to stomp the grapes with a layer of straw underneath to protect the seeds and the juice would have been collected in the lower basin.
 The small winepress is difficult to date and it is unclear whether the press was present during the herodian period or was constructed later but a winepress is in any case no evidence of a garden since the biblical term garden does not refer to an area where grapes are grown.